 Muhlenberg won a school-record 17 dual matches in both 2000-01 and 2001-02.
 In 2001, the Mules won the CC dual-meet championship with a perfect 5-0 record.

 Formal preseason wrestling practice begins in late October.
-The competitive season runs from mid-November to late February, when wrestlers compete in the CC Championships, which is an automatic qualifier for the NCAA Tournament.
+The competitive season runs from mid-November to late February, when wrestlers compete in the CC Championships and NCAA East Regional.
 The first half of the season consists mostly of invitational meets, at sites such as King’s, Ursinus and Messiah.
 In 2008, Muhlenberg traveled to New England for a tournament at Williams.

 The squad is often bolstered in the second semester by returning athletes who played football in the fall.
 Dual, triangular and quadrangular meets make up the second semester schedule as the team prepares for the CC Tournament.